saadahmadhere/Know-the-meaning-of-Snapchat-emojis/README.md

 ## Use !!
-This app Will show Meaning of every emoji you come across while using snapchat.
+This app will show the meaning of every emoji you come across while using snapchat.